 This is one of the most powerful mantras out there, and it’s just one syllable long.

 Om is said to be the sound of the universe.
 It represents the endless cycle of death and rebirth.
 Chanting Om can actually bring you into vibrational alignment with the universe.

-When you feel like you don’t know which direction to move in, Om can help.
+When you are feeling lost, Om can help.
 Om reconnects you with all that is.
 Just imagine the universe breathing Om right along with you.

 This is a very potent mantra and should be said out loud for full benefit.

 3. “So Hum” for when you’re anxious

 The coolest thing about So Hum is that it actually mimics the sound of your own breath.
 The So represents the breath entering your lungs.
 The Hum is the sound of your breath leaving your body.

 This mantra is great to practice when you’re feeling overwhelmed and anxious.
 It helps anchor you to the breath.
 It soothes the mind as it settles the body.

 Give it a try and see how it feels!